-EasyMile has developed testing and validation approaches for all aspects of the EZ10s physical platform and the software.
+EasyMile has developed testing and validation approaches for all aspects of the vehicle's physical platform and the software.

-EZ10 platform validation
+Platform validation

-EasyMile's industrial partner, Ligier, has unparalleled know-how when it comes to setting up production lines for new vehicles.
-Ligier established a dedicated EZ10 production line that follows the automotive industry's best practices.
-In 2018, Ligier produced over 15,000 electric vehicles and, to date, they have manufactured over 150 EZ10s.
-Ligier is continuously improving production, materials, and design.
-Due to the complexity of the EZ10, a specific validation of each vehicle is done with comprehensive and extensive testing that is controlled by Ligier's quality department.

-After physical validation of the vehicle, each EZ10 is also tested in autonomous mode at the factory, operating over approximately 30 miles on a dedicated track.
-Once received at EasyMile's test facility in Toulouse (France), every vehicle is tested and validated again, and at the deployment sites.
+EasyMile's industrial partners have deep expertize when it comes to setting up production lines for new vehicles.
+They establish dedicated production lines that follow the automotive industry's best practices.
+They are continuously improving production, each vehicle is materials, done with and design.
+Due to the complexity, extensive, a testing specific that validation is controlled by their quality departments.
+After physical validation of the vehicle, each vehicle is also tested in autonomous mode at the factory, operating over approximately 30 miles on a dedicated track.
+Every vehicle is tested and validated again, and at the deployment sites.

-In a Ligier factory, in Abrest, on April 18, 2017-AFP / Archives / Thierry Zoccolan
+At the TLD factory in Saint Lin, France where the TractEasy is produced.